Video games in Poland: Development

 As of 2021, 96% of revenue in the Polish gaming industry comes from exporting video games to foreign countries, and the Polish gaming industry employed 12,110 people across 470 game companies.
 The largest video game company in Poland is CD Projekt.
 CD Projekt is most well known for developing action role-playing games, such as The Witcher video game series and Cyberpunk 2077.
-CD Projekt also operates the global video game distribution platform GOG.com.
+CD Projekt also operated the global video game distribution platform GOG.com until 2025, when it was sold back to CD Projekt and GOG co-founder Michał Kiciński.
 In 2019, Poland was the largest video game exporter in Europe and the fourth largest in the world, largely due to the success of The Witcher.
 The Polish government has invested into the country's video game industry and sees it as a vehicle for growth.
 Heavy emphasis on math in the Polish school curriculum has also been credited for the success of Poland's video game industry.

 Important early Polish video games developed in the 1990s include Tajemnica Statuetki (The Mystery of the Figurine), Teenagent, The Prince and the Coward and Gorky 17 by Metropolis Software as well as Mortyr by Mirage Media.

 As the Polish gaming industry started to rapidly grow over the course of next decades, a number of Polish video game studios have developed video games to international acclaim.
 Flying Wild Hog is the developer of Hard Reset, the Shadow Warrior series, Trek to Yomi and Evil West.
 Techland was the developer of Call of Juarez, Dead Island, Dead Island: Riptide, Dying Light and Dying Light 2.
 People Can Fly is the developer of Painkiller, Bulletstorm, Gears of War: Judgement and Outriders.
 The Astronauts is the developer of The Vanishing of Ethan Carter and Witchfire.
 One More Level is the developer of Ghostrunner and Ghostrunner 2.
 Reikon Games developed Ruiner and Metal Eden.
 Teyon developed RoboCop: Rogue City.
 SUPERHOT Team made Superhot.
 Gruby Entertainment made Deadlink.
 Bloober Team has developed several horror games, including Layers of Fear, Blair Witch, The Medium, Observer and Silent Hill 2.
 Ten Square Games has developed several successful mobile games.
 CI Games is the developer of the Sniper: Ghost Warrior franchise including such games as Sniper Ghost Warrior 3 and Sniper Ghost Warrior Contracts 2.
 Reality Pump developed Two Worlds II.
 The Farm 51 is the developer of NecroVisioN, Painkiller: Hell & Damnation and the science fiction survival video game Chernobylite.
 Destructive Creations developed an isometric shoot 'em up video game Hatred.

 11 Bit Studios was the developer of This War of Mine, Frostpunk, with its sequel Frostpunk 2 and The Alters.
 The Polish government placed This War of Mine on the official school reading list in 2020, making it the first video game to be put on such a list by a national government.
 The Polish game development industry has been praised for contributing to and spreading Poland's cultural heritage.